-1. This class action arises out of the recent targeted cyberattack and data breach on Defendant's computer networks that resulted in unauthorized access and exfiltration of highly sensitive personally identifiable information ("PII")1.
+1. This class action arises out of the recent targeted cyberattack and data breach on Defendant's computer networks that resulted in unauthorized access and exfiltration of highly sensitive personally identifiable information ("PII").

-1 Personally identifiable information generally incorporates information that can be used to distinguish or trace an individual's identity, either alone or when combined with other personal or identifying information.
-2 C.F.R. § 200.79.
-At a minimum, it includes all information that on its face expressly identifies an individual.
-PII also is generally defined to include certain identifiers that do not on its face name an individual, but that are considered to be particularly sensitive and/or valuable if in the wrong
+2. Defendant is the world's largest independent provider of software and data solutions exclusively serving the upstream oil and gas industry.
+Defendant's headquarters is in Denver, Colorado.

+Case 1:23-cv-00408 Document 1 Filed 02/12/23 USDC Colorado Page 2 of 49

-- 2. Defendant is the world's largest independent provider of software and data solutions exclusively serving the upstream oil and gas industry.
-Defendant's headquarters is located in Denver, Colorado. - 3.
-Defendant acquires, processes, analyzes, and otherwise utilizes Plaintiffs' and Class Members' PII, including, but not limited to, names and Social Security numbers in the course of providing software and data solutions to its clients. - 4.
-In its required notice letter, sent to state and federal agencies and some Class Members, Defendant states that it identified suspicious activity on its computer network (the "Data Breach") on November 11, 2021, and a through its subsequent investigation Defendant learned that an unauthorized party accessed and acquired certain files from its network.2 - 5.
-Defendant did not notify Plaintiffs and Class Members until on or around January 13, 2023 ("Notice Letter") despite first becoming aware of the Data Breach on or around November 11, 2021, over a year later.3 During this time, Plaintiffs and Class Members were unaware that their sensitive PII had been compromised, and that they were, and continue to be, at significant risk of identity theft and various other forms of personal, social, and financial harm. - 6.
-As a result of the Data Breach, criminal cyberthieves accessed and exfiltrated Plaintiffs' and Class Members' PII.
-The PII of at least 62,874 individuals was affected in the Data Breach.4 - 7.
-In its Notice Letter, Defendant does not explain the precise scope of the Data Breach or how long the unauthorized actor had access to Defendant's network.
+3. Defendant acquires, processes, analyzes, and otherwise utilizes Plaintiff's and Class Members' PII, including, but not limited to, names and Social Security numbers in the course of providing software and data solutions to its clients.

+4. In its required notice letter, sent to state and federal agencies and some Class Members, Defendant states that it identified suspicious activity on its computer network (the "Data Breach") on November 11, 2021, and a through its subsequent investigation Defendant learned that an unauthorized party accessed and acquired certain files from its network.1

+5. Defendant did not notify Plaintiff and Class Members until on or around January 13, 2023 ("Notice of Data Breach" or "Notice Letter") despite first becoming aware of the Data Breach on or around November 11, 2021, over a year later.2 During this time, Plaintiff and Class Members were unaware that their sensitive PII had been compromised, and that they were, and continue to be, at present and significantly increased risk of identity theft and various other forms of personal, social, and financial harm.

-hands (for example, Social Security numbers, passport numbers, driver's license numbers, financial account numbers).
+6. As a result of the Data Breach, criminal cyberthieves accessed and exfiltrated Plaintiff's and Class Members' PII.
+The PII of at least 62,874 individuals was affected in the Data Breach.3

+7. In its Notice Letter, Defendant does not explain the precise scope of the Data Breach or how long the unauthorized actor had access to Defendant's network.

+8. The Notice Letter provides no further information regarding the Data Breach and

-2 Office of the Maine Attorney General, https://apps.web.maine.gov/online/aeviewer/ME/40/eef6c8d2-960c-4060-a0aa-511307fae33a/41c49cc4-9e77-41f5-a433-ad674b4be855/document.html (last visited Feb.
-10, 2023)
+1 Office of the Maine Attorney General, https://apps.web.maine.gov/online/aeviewer/ME/40/eef6c8d2-960c-4060-a0aa-511307fae33a/41c49cc4-9e77-41f5-a433-ad674b4be855/document.html (last visited Feb.
+10, 2023).

-3 See Id.
+2 See Id.